Secure Code Review

 • Analyze the software composition: Inventory open-source components and flag potential issues using software composition analysis (SCA) tools.

-• Perform Static Application Security Testing: Execute an automated SAST tool to identify common vulnerabilities
+• Perform Static Application Security Testing: Execute an automated SAST tool to identify common vulnerabilities.

 • Manually validate the automated findings: Review and evaluate automated results to identify and validate true issues within critical functionality.
-Note: some finding classes - such as code injection - cannot be validated without active engagement of the running application.
+Note: Some finding classes - such as code injection - cannot be validated without active engagement of the running application.

-• Manually review business logic
+• Manually review business logic.

 • Provide recommendations on reasonable mitigations that could address discovered issues or suggested code changes or upgrade paths to fix findings (when applicable).